Trending News

 Görlitzer Warenhaus, Görlitz, Germany

-This historic department story in the town of Görlitz just east of the German city of Dresden, was one of the key film locations in the movie The Grand Budapest Hotel.
+This historic department store in the town of Görlitz just east of the German city of Dresden, was one of the key film locations in the movie The Grand Budapest Hotel.
 The store, with its magnificent original columns, staircases, grand window and chandelier, served as the fictional hotel’s atrium lobby in the film.
+The building is closed to public interior access, though the exterior and surrounding town still draw film fans who photograph the façade before continuing on guided walking tours of other nearby sets.

 The Marriott Marquis Hotel, Atlanta